 Whether it's our desire to add a healthy junk food to our diet, or our love-hate relationship with a mall, we use oxymorons quite a lot in our everyday life.
 Is that a sense of wonder, drama, thought or humor that an oxymoron evokes?
 The answer is it's a bit of all of these, and perhaps even more.
-Our printable oxymoron worksheets are something that 5th grade, 6th grade, 7th grade and 8th grade students can't resist the charm of, for they brilliantly teach this amazing rhetorical device, and instantly win hearts.
+Our printable oxymoron worksheets are something that 5th grade and 6th grade students can't resist the charm of, for they brilliantly teach this amazing rhetorical device, and instantly win hearts.
+Explore some of our free oxymoron worksheets now!

 This printable oxymoron chart is supremely likable and astoundingly engaging.
 By defining an oxymoron and providing a collection of six oxymorons stirring with life, it makes learning a promising experience.